 City of Oshkosh, WI

 Oshkosh is located in Winnebago County in Wisconsin.
 The median income is $42,938 and the median home value is $117,100.
-The unemployment rate is 7.22% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 17.1 minutes each day.
-The population is 91.4% White, 3.3% Black, 0.7% American Indian, 2.5% Asian, and 2.2% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Oshkosh, see each of the tabs below.
-For those people interested in the walkability of a community, Oshkosh has a Walk Score® of 37.
+The unemployment rate is 7.22% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 17.1 minutes to work each day.
+The population is 91% White, 3% Black, 2% Asian.
+0% of residents are of Hispanic or Latino origin.
+3% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Oshkosh, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Oshkosh has a Walk Score® of 37.

 Median Household Income$42,938